Kamlesh-62/Java-Foundation/Java_OOP_guide2.markdown

 - `BookRecord` defines `title`, `author`, and `copiesAvailable` as components.
 - The compact constructor validates inputs.
 - Auto-generated methods (`toString`, getters) simplify usage, and a custom `displayInfo` method is added.

+### 🔍 Why Do We Need Records?
+(Simplified)
+In Java, when you just need a class to hold data—like a container—you often end up writing a lot of repetitive code:
+- `Constructor`
+- `Getters`
+- `equals()` and `hashCode()` for comparison
+- `toString()` for logging/debugging

+Records eliminate this boilerplate automatically.

+📦 Think of a record as:
+- “A simple class that just holds data, is immutable, and writes all the boring code for you.”

+✅ You should use records when:
+- You don't need to modify the data after creation.
+- You just need to store and pass data around (e.g. from a database, API, or form).
+- You want your code to be cleaner, shorter, and less error-prone.

+🧠 Example in real life:
+Instead of writing a 40-line class just to store a book’s title, author, and number of copies, a record lets you do it in 1 line—with all necessary methods already built in.

+🎯 Bottom Line:
+- Use records when you're building simple, immutable data holders and want to write less code and make fewer mistakes.

 ## 2.9.
 Method Overloading / Overriding
 **Method Overloading** and **Method Overriding** are mechanisms to enhance flexibility and polymorphism in Java.